RyanHill92/html-parser/README.md

 One may, at any time, move new `.html` files into the `./data` sub-directory OR make changes to files already in that directory.
 The next time one scores all or some of those files, any changes or insertions will be processed by the reading, scoring, and storing functions, thus creating an easily traceable history of unique runs for each file as it evolves or first appears in the folder.

-Each data object is stored with several easily readable time/date strings to pinpoint the exact timing of that run and a 13-digit integer timestamp to determine whether that object should be included in a given date range of data.
+Each data object is stored with several easily readable time/date strings to pinpoint the exact timing of that run in local and UTC time.
+The UTC timestamp integer alone is used to determine whether that object should be included in a given date range of data.

 **NB:** I know the project instructions requested work in SQL, but Caroline Adams encouraged me to use NoSQL (i.e. MongoDB) if that technology represented my best understanding and thus would lead to me best work.
 I hope this decision is agreeable.